JaredB25/Configure-ad/README.md

 <img src="https://github.com/user-attachments/assets/ef474797-682d-4068-a5fd-3f467233cb9e"/>
 </p>
 <p>
-Following that, we'll RDP into the Client1 virtual machine and attempt to ping DC-1's IP address using PowerShell.
-This should be successful since we disabled DC-1's firewall, allowing the machine to respond to the ping.
-We'll use the ipconfig /all command on Client1 to confirm that DC-1 is configured as the DNS server for the virtual machine.
+After that, we'll use PowerShell to try to ping DC-1's IP address after logging in via RDP to the Client1 virtual machine.
+Since we turned off DC-1's firewall, the computer should be able to respond to the ping, so this should work.
+To verify that DC-1 is set up as the virtual machine's DNS server, we'll use Client 1's ipconfig /all command.
 </p>
 <br />